Draym/FileRenamer/README.md

 # FileRenamer
-App which allow you to rename your local files
+Trick for renaming my local files (travel pictures) which got a time difference due to timezones.